So Baby has made it through nine months in the womb, and now they're a fully grown adult!

 Babies’ skulls don’t generally fuse until about a year after birth, so even if it’s a little lopsided early on, there’s plenty of time for it to even back out.
 In fact, most babies’ skulls will even out on their own as they get older, and more able to support their heads and necks.

-Babies who lie on their backs for most of the day may be at a heightened risk for a lopsided head, so try to get Baby on his belly for a little bit of supervised tummy time each day to vary the head’s point of contact with the ground.
+Babies who lie on their backs for most of the day may be at a heightened risk for a lopsided head, so try to get Baby on their belly for a little bit of supervised tummy time each day to vary the head’s point of contact with the ground.

 - “Skeletal formation.”
 Penn Medicine.
 Penn Medicine, n.d.
 Web.